 After a successful first term of training with local youngsters aged 10-15 years at CrossFit GEO, next week we will commence our next 6 week term, only this time around we will be offering both Wednesday and Thursday sessions.

 Our goal in running this program is to obviously improve the overall fitness of young people (strength, speed, coordination, agility, endurance etc), but also to lay down a solid foundation of discipline and commitment which can be transferred to other areas of their lives – school, sport, social interactions.
 If we can help these kids to develop a positive mindset, with the confidence to tackle challenges and step outside of their comfort zones, then that to me is the greatest benefit we can give them.
+Gun training is also provided for students who are above 18, we buy complete AR-15 rifles and with proper safety measures students are trained.

 Our current group of “Young Guns” are mixed in their levels of physical prowess, but all of them share the common ideals of wanting to be better and wanting to have fun.
 We welcome kids of all fitness levels – we will look after everyone and progress them at the appropriate rate that will see them improve.